-- 19. The University is committed to ensuring that students receive a transformative, high-quality education and learning experience that will allow them to realise the futures that they want.
-The cross University work of the Educational Enhancement team and the Academic Quality and Partnership teams, provide a range of professional services to staff to support the development of high-quality teaching, learning and assessment. - 20.
+- 18. The University is committed to ensuring that students receive a transformative, high-quality education and learning experience that will allow them to realise the futures that they want.
+The cross University work of the Educational Enhancement team and the Academic Quality and Partnership teams, provide a range of professional services to staff to support the development of high-quality teaching, learning and assessment. - 19.
 The following three key enhancements illustrate improvements to teaching practices and learning resources: - The launch of Canvas in 2018-19 as the new Virtual Learning Environment has been pivotal to the University's ambitions to provide students with a digitally advanced education enabling significant enhancement to the digital teaching and learning space for students and staff.
-Canvas is cloud-based to enable work to take place anytime, anywhere and is able to handle high usage volumes all year and addresses student feedback on the importance of reliable study resources. - An ongoing commitment to the professional development of staff to develop and enhance their education practice.
-This includes supporting staff to gain Fellowships of the HEA at the level appropriate to their experience and role, with all staff engaged in the activity of teaching and supporting learning encouraged to gain HEA- accredited qualifications. - The launch of a new Education Leadership Pathway to Promotion for all staff who wish to progress on the basis of their contribution to education excellence and leadership.
-The pathway follows the traditional academic career structure from Lecturer to Professor based on evidence of the excellence of contribution to education provision within and beyond the University.
+Canvas is cloud-based to enable work to take place anytime, anywhere and is able to handle high usage volumes all year and addresses student feedback on the importance of reliable study resources.

-21. The University continues to develop its facilities and services to support the academic experience of our students.
-A suite of IT, Estates and Education and Research improvement projects are at various stages of development that include the refurbishment of existing teaching spaces, a wifi improvement project, the opening of a new Student Centre, the provision of a Student Enquiry system (My Sussex), and the procurement of a new student record system.
-The University is committed to working in partnership with the University of Sussex Student Union and to fostering an environment of co-creation with our Student Connectors who contribute to many of the projects identified above.
+- An ongoing commitment to the professional development of staff to develop and enhance their education practice.
+This includes supporting staff to gain Fellowships of the HEA at the level appropriate to their experience and role, with all staff engaged in the activity of teaching and supporting learning encouraged to gain HEA accredited qualifications. - An Education Leadership Pathway to Promotion for all staff who wish to progress on the basis of their contribution to education excellence and leadership.
+The pathway follows the traditional academic career structure from Lecturer to Professor based on evidence of the excellence of contribution to education provision within and beyond the University. - School Experience and Outcomes Planning which places an emphasis on the rigorous use of qualitative and quantitative data to drive quality improvement and enhancement of the student experience. - 20.
+The University continues to develop its facilities and services to support the academic experience of our students.
+A suite of IT, Estates and Education and Research improvement projects are at various stages of development that include the refurbishment of existing teaching spaces, a wifi improvement project, the opening of a new Student Centre, the provision of a student enquiry system (My Sussex), and the procurement of a new student records system.
+A major estates development programme that includes the provision of new halls of residence, an extension of the library and a new Health and Wellbeing Centre, incorporating a GP Surgery.
+The University is committed to working in partnership with the University of Sussex Students' Union ,and to fostering an environment of co-creation with our Student Connectors who contribute to many of the projects identified above.